Kozo Tashima

 Kozo Tashima (田嶋 幸三, Tashima Kōzō) is a former Japanese football player.
 He played for the Japan national team.
-He is current president of the Japan Football Association.
+He is also the president of the Japan Football Association and the East Asian Football Federation.

 Club career

 Tashima was born in Amakusa District, Kumamoto on November 21, 1957.
 In 1976, he won the Japanese high school championship with his team from Urawa-South high school.
 After which he then studies sports science at the University of Tsukuba.
 After graduating from University of Tsukuba, he joined Furukawa Electric in 1980.
 The club won the 2nd place in 1982 JSL Cup.
 Although he played as a regular player, he retired in 1982.
 He played 39 games and scored 6 goals in the league.

-National team career
+International career

 On June 27, 1979, when Tashima was a University of Tsukuba student, he debuted for Japan national team against Malaysia.
 He also played in 1980.
 He played 7 games and scored 1 goal for Japan until 1980.